 managing requirements changes

-There tasks are usually executed by internal staff.
-The efforts of these employees are usually measured in manhours.
-In total, there are four cost factors, that need to be taken into consideration:
+These tasks are usually executed by internal staff.
+The efforts of these employees are usually measured in man - hours.
+In total, there are four cost factors to take into consideration:

 Manhours: Costs for internal staff

-Consulting: Oftentimes, contractors are forced to hire external consultants, in case qualified personnel is not available to the project
+Consulting: Contractors are often forced to hire external consultants in case qualified personnel is not available for the project

-Training: Many contractors invest in training their personnel in Requirements Management techniques, often based on IREB-certifications, in order to reduce the amount of requirements-related errors in a project
+Training: Many contractors invest in training their personnel in Requirements Management techniques, often based on IREB - certifications, to reduce the number of requirements - related errors in a project

-IT-Applications: IT-tools are designed to reduce manhours spent on a variety of requirements-related project tasks
+IT Applications: IT tools are designed to reduce manhours spent on a variety of requirements - related project tasks

-Investments for these elements can generally be measured, and combined with internal manhours, they provide a sense of what it takes to put a solid Requirements Management structure in place.
+Investments for these elements can generally be measured, and, combined with internal manhours, they provide a sense of what it takes to put a solid Requirements Management structure in place.

 6.1.2 Benefits of Requirements Management

-Benefits, on the other hand, are harder to measure.
-It is natural to any project, that manhours will generate costs, regardless if performed by an internal employee or a consultant.
-In contrast to most other project management tasks, Requirement Management tasks are preventive, not constructive.
-Costs/benefits of the training of maintenance personnel, for example, can be measured by dividing the price for the training hours by the costs of manhours of the contractor’s training staff.
+Benefits, on the other hand, are more difficult to measure.
+It is natural in any project that manhours will generate costs, regardless of whether the tasks are performed by an internal employee or a consultant.
+In contrast to most other project management tasks, Requirements Management tasks are preventive, not constructive.
+The costs/benefits of the training of maintenance personnel, for example, can be measured by dividing the cost of the training hours by the cost of manhours of the contractor’s training staff.
 The activities of the training staff are constructive because they directly lead to monetary benefits; both can be measured and compared.
-The Requirements Management efforts do not directly lead to financial gain – they rather prevent financial loss.
-The potential loss is always tied to unforeseeable events, such as errors or misunderstandings; the efforts are not constructive but preventive.
+In contrast, the Requirements Management efforts do not directly lead to financial gain; rather, they prevent financial loss.
+The potential loss is always tied to unforeseeable events, such as errors or misunderstandings.
+These efforts are not constructive but preventive.

-Measurable benefits can therefore be pointed out based on
+Measurable benefits can be identified based on:

-Reduced number of errors and re-work
+Reduced number of errors and rework

 Shorter project lifecycles

-Re-hiring of contractor for later project stages (in iterative projects)
+Rehiring of contractor for later project stages (in iterative projects)

 Reduced operating costs, especially manhours

-These benefits, however, can only be measured in absolute terms and not relative to a hypothetical scenario, where the benefit-related costs were saved.
+These benefits, however, can only be measured in absolute terms and are not relative to a hypothetical scenario, where the benefit - related costs were saved.

-Be mindful, that benefits and costs of Requirements Management are not only dependent on the budget for Requirements Management.
-They can furthermore be attributed to a non-requirements-related factors, such as:
+Be mindful that the benefits and costs of Requirements Management are not only dependent on the Requirements Management budget.
+They can also be attributed to factors unrelated to the requirements, such as:

 Requirements awareness in the client organization

-Centralized/decentralized subject-matter expertise in the client organization
+Centralized/decentralized subject - matter expertise in the client organization

 Organizational structure of the client organization